7 Best Ecommerce Platforms in Singapore [2026] 2026

 Actionable Insight: Imagine a local snack brand using a TikTok livestream to launch a new flavour.
 They could partner with a local food influencer, demonstrate the product, answer questions in real-time, and offer a flash discount.
 This creates massive urgency and can trigger a flood of instant sales, all without the customer ever leaving the app.

-The numbers confirm their dominance.
-These three giants are the heart of Singapore’s e-commerce.
-Shopee alone attracts 13.21 million monthly visitors in Singapore.
-Meanwhile, TikTok Shop’s gross merchandise value exploded to $16.3 billion in 2023, and Lazada hit profitability by mid-2024, partly thanks to its advanced AI personalisation.
+The numbers confirm the strength of Singapore’s marketplace ecosystem.
+Shopee alone attracts 13.21 million monthly visitors in Singapore, while TikTok Shop’s global gross merchandise value exceeded $30 billion in 2024.
+With Temu’s rapid expansion and Lazada’s continued profitability, sellers now have more viable channels than ever.
 You can find more stats on the Singapore ecommerce market on mordorintelligence.com.

 To effectively use these platforms, you need a solid plan.